Hadron/entanglement/docs/javascript.rst

 .. warning::

     There is support for schema classes that are auto generated rather than calling register explicitly.
+For this support to work in an application that uses :class:`PersistentSynchronizable`, the base class that is used to generate the auto-generated classes needs to be set when constructing the :class:`SyncRegestry` as is done in the examples above.

-Also, there is support for using an application specific base hierarchy so classes do not need to extend *PersistentSynchronizable*.
-Unfortunately both items are buggy.
-In particular,  if a class does not extend *PersistentSynchronizable*, then only the methods of *Synchronizable* will be included.
+    Also, there is support for using an application specific base hierarchy so classes do not need to extend *Synchronizable*.
+This works fine for applications that only use the interfaces of *Synchronizable*.
+Applications using *PersistentSynchronizable* must supply classes that extend *PersistentSynchronizable* or set the base class when constructing the registry and use the automatically generated classes.
+If a class does not extend *PersistentSynchronizable*, then only the methods of *Synchronizable* will be included.
 As a result, each time an instance is synchronized, a new instance will be generated.
 All the :ref:`filters <javascript:filters>` will fail.
 Also methods required for updating, creating and deleting objects will not be present.

 .. _javascript:filters